-- O1 To respect and enhance the streetscape character and key elements of the precinct. - O2 To retain the scenic qualities provided by the dramatic topography and natural vegetation within the precinct. - O3 To maintain the evolution of low rise residential building styles through the introduction of good contemporary buildings incorporating modulation and a varied palette of materials. - O4 To minimise building bulk and scale of three storey development by designing development to generally present as a two storey form to the street. - O5 To design and site buildings to respond to the topography and minimise cut and fill. - O6 To protect important views from the public spaces of the precinct to the harbour and the city skyline, including view corridors between buildings. - O7 To reinforce the landscape setting and maintain the existing tree canopy. - O8 To retain and reinforce the green setting of mature street trees, private trees and garden plantings. - O9 To retain Inter-War flat buildings, particularly significant and traditional building elements visible from the street.
+- 02 To retain the scenic qualities provided by the dramatic top graphy and natural vegetation within the precinct. - To maintain the evolution of low rise residential building styles through the introduction of 03 good contemporary buildings incorporating modulation and a varied palette of materials. - To minimise building bulk and scale of three storey development by designing development 04 to generally present as a two storey form to the street. - 05 To design and site buildings to respond to the topography and minimise cut and fill. - 06 To protect important views from the public spaces of the precinct to the harbour and the city skyline, including view corridors between buildings. - 07 To reinforce the lard; cape setting and maintain the existing tree canopy. - To retain and reinforce the green setting of mature street trees, private trees and 08 garden plantings.